TejasQ/tejaskumar.com/README.md

 ### Photos

-As you move your cursor (desktop) or tap (mobile), you see different pictures of me.
-Including [me as a flower 🌷](https://github.com/TejasQ/tejaskumar.com/blob/master/static/tejass/13.png).
+As you move your cursor (desktop) or tap (mobile), [you see different pictures of me](https://tejaskumar.com) Including [me as a flower 🌷](https://github.com/TejasQ/tejaskumar.com/blob/master/static/tejass/13.png).
 You could add a picture of me as weird as you'd like [like this](https://github.com/TejasQ/tejaskumar.com/pull/2/files) and we can have some fun.

 ## Contributing 🚀